OrangeSpyderMan/inkplate10-weather-cal/README.md

 The `.tools/` directory is ignored by git so the binary is not committed.
 If you already have `arduino-cli` installed on your `PATH`, you can skip this step.

-Then install the Inkplate board package and required libraries:
+Then install the Inkplate board package and required libraries (these libraries are installed locally under `build/sketchbook/` to avoid polluting your global Arduino library directory):

 ```bash
 make firmware-setup